 Structural failure is an ever-looming danger in many building projects, and the potential damage it can cause is a serious concern.
-Knowing how to properly assess the load capacity of different structures and gauge their safety levels is vital for engineers; one small error can lead to devastating consequences.
+Knowing how to properly assess the load capacity of different structures and gauge their safety levels is vital for engineers; a single error can have devastating consequences.

-Structural integrity is paramount when it comes to any structure, whether it be a building, bridge, or dam.
+Structural integrity is paramount for any structure, whether it be a building, bridge, or dam.
 You cannot predict when the structure may fail if proper monitoring is not implemented.
-Without regular structural health monitoring (SHM), there is no way of knowing when sections are weakening or if their foundation has become unstable.
+Without regular structural health monitoring (SHM), there is no way to know when sections are weakening or if their foundations have become unstable.

 The consequences of this can be extreme and dangerous–even deadly in some cases.
-Professionals use a variety of sophisticated techniques, such as modal analysis and vibration testing, to accurately assess the integrity of a structure.
+Professionals use a variety of sophisticated techniques, such as modal analysis and vibration testing, to accurately assess a structure's integrity.

 Structural health monitoring has come to the rescue many times in mitigating such risks.